Markvanderuit/dual_hierarchy_tsne/README.md

 * CMake 3.21 or later.
 * CUDA 10 or later.

 All other dependencies are bundled through vcpkg.
-Note that, for [GLFW](https://www.glfw.org), some Unix systems may require X11/Wayland development packages to be installed.
-Vcpkg should provide sufficient information for you to install these, but if you run into issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).
+Note that some Unix systems may require X11/Wayland development packages to be installed for [GLFW](https://www.glfw.org).
+Vcpkg should provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

 ## Compilation
 First, clone the repository and include the required submodules.